 Technology is a great tool to help build your coaching strategy.
 Automated coaching software is your friend when it comes to adequately preparing your reps.
 Ask yourself, what type or piece of technology can I leverage to best enable my reps?
-Automated coaching tools can range from AI-based conversation feedback to centralized battle cards to video practicing capabilities.
-Utilize the best technology for your team where it’s most essential for their success.
+Automated coaching tools can range from AI-based conversation feedback to centralised battle cards to video practicing capabilities.
+Utilise the best technology for your team where it’s most essential for their success.

 Automation also enables documentation consistency throughout the sales process — crucial for when you need to compile CRM data.
 Implementing automatic input systems will eliminate the time spent performing these administrative tasks.
 This gives sales reps the space to focus on the job you originally hired them to do.

 For example — with Demodesk, information can be entered directly into the rep’s playbook throughout a meeting.
 Once the call has ended, that data is funnelled into our CRM with one click.
 Investing in automation software helps to implement a thorough sales process and enhance your ability to coach the team.

 As much as technology can be helpful, it’s important to remember to create a sales system first, then incorporate the automated coaching tools as a way to help streamline the process.

 Once you have your coaching framework created, you can begin to create space for incorporating your methods.
 Here are some ways you can integrate your coaching strategy:

 During the onboarding process, quality coaching is all about reducing ramp time and getting reps active in the selling process as quickly as possible.
 To do this, you first need to understand your own expectations and goals for their progress.
 Ask yourself the following questions: